arielherself/espresso/README.raw.md

 On Thursday a similar coalition of 1,100 <em>Times</em> employees began a 24-hour stoppage in the hopes of securing higher wages.
 It comes at a [difficult time](https://www.economist.com/united-states/2022/04/16/startups-aim-to-reinvigorate-local-news-in-america) for American media organisations, many of which are shedding staff in anticipation of an [economic downturn](https://www.economist.com/the-world-ahead/2022/11/18/the-american-economy-is-set-for-a-downturn-not-a-crisis)—though the <em>Times</em> continues to report substantial profits.

 The <em>Times</em>, which has more paying digital subscribers than any other English-language paper in the world, has not sought a deal to avert the strike.
 The strikers will not slay the Gray Lady, but could fire up other disgruntled workers in the troubled industry.

-## Wirecard’s former bosses go on trial

-Two-and-a-half years ago [Wirecard](https://www.economist.com/finance-and-economics/2020/06/25/how-wirecard-fooled-most-of-the-people-all-of-the-time) collapsed into bankruptcy after admitting that the €1.9bn ($2bn) the company was meant to have stored away in offshore escrow accounts “probably” did “not exist”.
-On Thursday Markus Braun, the payment-processing firm’s Austrian former chief executive, and two other leaders will begin to stand trial at a court in Munich.
-Several key suspects will not be present.
-Jan Marsalek, the firm’s COO, is on the run.

-The trial for fraud at a company once seen as a star of Germany’s tech sector is expected to last more than a year.
-After an investigation that lasted more than 20 months, prosecutors allege that Mr Braun and his accomplices stole more than €255m of Wirecard funds, mainly through fake loans, and doctored accounts to dupe banks and other creditors.
-(He has denied any knowledge of manipulated accounts.)
-They are charged with fraud, accounting irregularities and embezzlement on a large scale.
-Just reading out all the charges will take around five hours.

-## A cloudy forecast for Japan’s economy

-The [world’s third-largest economy](https://www.economist.com/finance-and-economics/2022/07/14/the-legacy-of-abe-shinzo-will-shape-japans-economy-for-years) is not doing well.
-Revised GDP figures released on Thursday showed that Japan’s economy shrank by an annualised 0.8% in the third quarter of 2022.
-Economists had predicted an expansion, but a surge in coronavirus infections over the summer and higher inflation, caused partly by a decline in the value of the yen, took a toll on the economy.

-But there may be sunshine ahead.
-A government stimulus package should soon make a difference, and the lifting of covid-related travel curbs is expected to bring back tourists.
-It remains to be seen, however, if that will be enough to offset other problems, including tumbling real wages and depressed business confidence.
-Even if domestic demand recovers, Japan’s economy will be hurt by a [global recession](https://www.economist.com/the-world-ahead/2022/11/18/why-a-global-recession-is-inevitable-in-2023).

 ## Harry and Meghan take on the firm, again